topherzee/magnolia-lighter/README.md

 ###Watching
 * gulp watch - Runs whenever any file changes.
 (Not fully tested.)

+###Connect to Magnolia
+Just configure your Magnolia `magnolia.resources.dir` property to point to the `examples/hello-lighter/dest` directory.

-###Usage on your Magnolia project
+###Usage on an existing Magnolia project
-You could set it up in a number of ways, but here is one pattern that you could start with.

-Assuming `<light modules dir path>` is the path that your Magnolia instance points to via the `magnolia.resources.dir` value in the `magnolia.properties` file.
+Or, to use it with an existing Magnolia project, you could:

 Setup:
 * Clone magnolia-lighter to a new directory for your project: `<myProj>/magnolia-lighter`.